This post may contain affiliate links. Please read our disclosure policy.

 Step 3: Dry the salt mixture

-To prolong the shelflife of salt mixed with fresh herbs, it’s best to dry the mixture.
-Spread the salt mixture over a large baking sheet (or multiple sheets, if making a large batch).
+Drying the salt mixture with fresh herbs prolongs its shelf life.
+Spread the salt mixture over a large baking sheet (or multiple sheets if making a large batch).

-To dry at room temperature: leave in a well-ventilated area, near a window if possible.
-This can take several days to dry completely depending on the weather/humidity (best for warmer climates).
+To dry at room temperature, leave in a well-ventilated area, near a window if possible.
+Depending on the weather and humidity, it can take several days to dry completely (best for warmer climates).

-To dry in the oven: place the baking tray in the oven and allow the salt to dry at 230ºF/110ºC.
-The time will vary depending on the herbs you use – I suggest paying attention between the 30-45 minute marks and then increasing time as needed, until dry to touch.
+To dry in the oven, place the baking tray in the oven and allow the salt to dry at 230ºF/110ºC.
+The time will vary depending on the herbs you use.
+I suggest paying attention between the 30-45-minute marks and then increasing the time as needed until dry to the touch.

 Top Tip: Allow the salt to sit for 1-2 days before using it to allow all the flavors to develop.
 Though you can also use it immediately.